razie/gremlins/Building.markdown

 -  If you're having problems with out of memory, you have to build each:

-    for ff in "razxml razbase 20widgets 20widgets-swing razweb scripster gremlins" do
+    for ff in "razbase scripster gremlins"
+    do
       ant -f $f/build.xml clean build jar-only
     done